polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/runtime/execution.md

 ## Validating Transactions

-Before block execution begins, signed transaction are checked for validity.
+Before block execution begins, signed transactions are checked for validity.
 This doesn't execute any side-effects; it merely checks whether the transaction would panic if it were included or not.
 Thus, changes made to storage are discarded.